The SAT Fee-Waiver Program expands access to the SAT and its benefits by letting low-income students test for free.

 More Ways to Help

-Our research shows that counselors are the most important influence on students’ decision to take the SAT and SAT Subject Tests.
-But research also shows that underrepresented students need more than a fee waiver to make it to test day.
+School counselors, educators, and representatives of CBOs and agencies help make sure that low-income students can take the SAT for free.
+But research shows that underrepresented students need more than a fee waiver to make it to test day.